Getting a Manicure or Pedicure for Men – Grooming Tips

 If you’re on your feet all day, consider scheduling yourself a monthly pedicure.
 Your feet will look, feel and smell better.

-Regular pedicures remove excess dead skin on your feet, reduce sore spots, and remove and prevent gunky buildup around the nails.
+Regular pedicures contribute to improved nail care.
+They remove excess dead skin on your feet, reduce sore spots, and remove and prevent gunky buildup around the nails.

 Getting at least one professional pedicure for men in your lifetime - perhaps for a special occasion - is a must.
 Why?
 Because they feel incredible and the professionals can reach areas you never could.